 Pre-theatre dining, Soho

-You can take a peak at our menu here if you really want to get a head start on things, and we have a selection of pasta, pizza, and Italian-American classics to get you fuelled for your show.
+You can take a peak at our menu here if you really want to get a head start on things, and we have a selection of pastas, pizzas, and Italian-American classics to get you fuelled for your show.

 And we’ve been recognised by The Infatuation as one of the best restaurants to eat before of after the theatre.
 Here’s what they said…